-The property is located on the urban fringe with surrounding habitat a mosaic of mature domestic gardens, improved and semi improved grassland with mature hedgerow and scattered deciduous tree cover present on field boundaries.
+The property is located in a semi-rural position in a mosaic of improved and semi improved grassland with scattered mature deciduous tree cover present on field boundaries.
 Connectivity to the wider landscape is moderate.
-Bat foraging potential is moderate.
+Bat foraging potential is low to moderate.
 Field Survey Methodology Visual inspection An inspection was carried out to search for and identify potential feeding perches, roosting opportunities and signs of bat use both internally and externally.
 The visual inspection focussed on searching for feeding remains and bat droppings both within the building and on external walls.
 Crevices and other potential roost sites were investigated for smear/grease marks, lack of cobwebs, urine staining.
 Equipment used included: